-- 7.1 On 2 October 2009 ASIC commenced an investigation into the conduct of Trio's officers in relation to suspected contraventions of section 601FD of the Corporations Act. - 7.2 On 16 October 2009, ASIC issued an interim stop order on Trio preventing offers, issues, sales or transfers of interests in the ASF and certain other MISs for which Trio was the responsible entity. - 7.3 On 16 December 2009 Trio was placed into voluntary administration and APRA suspended Trio as trustee of the superannuation funds. - 7.4 On 17 December 2009 ASIC suspended Trio's AFSL but allowed the licence to continue for certain limited purposes. - 7.5 The ASF was wound up on just and equitable grounds on 19 March 2010. - 7.6 Trio went into liquidation on 22 June 2010. - 7.7 Trio's liquidators have been unable to determine whether the investments in the Underlying Funds, which were purportedly valued at \$125.8 million, exist.
+- 7.1 On 2 October 2009 ASIC commenced an investigation into the conduct of Trio's officers in relation to suspected contraventions of section 601FD of the Corporations Act. - 7.2 On 16 October 2009, ASIC issued an interim stop order on Trio preventing offers, issues, sales or transfers of interests in the ASF and certain other MISs for which Trio was the responsible entity. - 7.3 On 16 December 2009 Trio was placed into voluntary administration and APRA suspended Trio as trustee of the superannuation funds. - 7.4 On 17 December 2009 ASIC suspended Trio's AFSL but allowed the licence to continue for certain limited purposes. - 7.5 The ASF was wound up on just and equitable grounds on 19 March 2010. - 7.6 Trio went into liquidation on 22 June 2010. - 7.7 Trio's liquidators: - have been unable to determine whether the investments in the Underlying Funds, which were purportedly valued at \$125.8 million, exist; and - (b) do not expect to recover any of the investments.